-\arirevised{To address limitations (1) and (2), we release the first multi-modal labeled maritime dataset.} \monrevised{Our dataset includes expeditions} \arirevised{from 2021 to 2024 using our ASV platform \catabot{} and a human-driven vessel} in different locations (United States, Barbados, and South Korea) covering various environments (both sea and fresh water), conditions (e.g., dusk, daylight), and encounters (e.g., head-on, crossing) with various objects. \arirevised{Such heterogeneous data collections are essential to create representative feature sets and, by extension, generalizable algorithms.} The proposed dataset includes navigation-oriented \arirevised{three classes (ship, buoy, and other) of labeled} objects \arirevised{for detection and classification} . \monrevised{We selected these labels} according to the international traffic rule \cite{colreg} and buoyage system \cite{Admiralty_2018}. \monrevised{In sum, }\arirevised{the dataset is composed of \datasetSize~frames of } LiDAR \arirevised{point clouds} and RGB images.
-We also \arirevised{demonstrate} the \arirevised{utility} of the proposed dataset using deep learning-based open-source perception algorithms -- both single-modality and fusion -- that have shown success \arirevised{in the terrestrial domain}, with both quantitative and qualitative evaluations: highlighting success in some scenarios, but also current gaps.
-We release our dataset publicly (\url{https://seepersea.github.io/}) for the community \arirevised{and expect it} will have the following contributions: \begin{itemize} \item SeePerSea, being the first LiDAR-camera dataset in aquatic environments with object labels across the two modalities, will foster the development of robust fusion perception pipelines for ASV autonomy. \item SeePerSea, covering various environments and day conditions, will help ensuring that the developed perception pipelines are generalizable. \end{itemize}
+Accordingly, we release the first multi-modal labeled maritime dataset. \monrevised{Our dataset includes expeditions} \arirevised{from 2021 to 2024 using our ASV platform \catabot{} and a human-driven vessel} in different locations (United States, Barbados, and South Korea) covering various environments (both sea and fresh water), conditions (e.g., dusk, daylight), and encounters (e.g., head-on, crossing) with various objects.
+The proposed dataset includes navigation-oriented \arirevised{three class (ship, buoy, and other) labeled objects} \arirevised{for detection and classification}. \monrevised{We selected these labels} according to the international traffic rule \cite{colreg} and buoyage system \cite{Admiralty_2018}. \monrevised{In summary, } the dataset is composed of \datasetSize~frames of LiDAR \arirevised{point clouds} and RGB images.
+We also \arirevised{demonstrate} the \arirevised{utility} of the proposed dataset using deep learning-based open-source perception algorithms -- both single-modality and multi-modal fusion -- that have shown success \arirevised{in the terrestrial domain}, with both quantitative and qualitative evaluations: highlighting success in some scenarios, but also current gaps.

+We release our dataset publicly (\url{https://seepersea.github.io/}) for the community \arirevised{and expect it} will have the following contributions: \begin{itemize} \item SeePerSea, the first LiDAR-camera dataset in aquatic environments with object labels across two modalities, will foster the development of robust fusion perception pipelines for ASV autonomy. \item SeePerSea, covering various environments and day conditions, will help ensure that developed perception pipelines are increasingly generalizable. \end{itemize}

 Overall, the SeePerSea dataset will contribute to the development of \arirevised{state-of-the-art} marine autonomy pipeline\arirevised{s} and \arirevised{accelerate the future of} marine (field) robotics.